allisonking/blog/_posts/2018-02-04-D3-with-websockets-tutorial.md

 }
 ```
 We got rid of pushing data into the data array since our `onMessage()` function does that, and we changed the bit of code that redrew the line to be a function.
 Other than that, the `tick()` function is the same for now.
+Let's see what our page looks like now!